rcasero/pysto/README.md

         git clone https://github.com/rcasero/pysto.git

-1. Run `install_dependencies.sh` so it creates local environments for python 2.7 and 3.6, and installs python dependencies and development tools
+1. Run `install_dependencies.sh` to install development tools, create local environments for python 2.7 and 3.6, and install python dependencies. `pysto` depends on SimpleITK, and there are two options:

+    1. Install the official SimpleITK package

             cd pysto
             ./install_dependencies.sh

+    1. Build and install SimpleElastix, which is an extension of SimpleITK

+            cd pysto
+            ./install_dependencies.sh SimpleElastix

 ## Developing source code for pysto